Black Peaks Formation

 The Black Peaks Formation is a geological formation in Texas whose strata date back to the Late Cretaceous.
-Dinosaur remains (from the sauropod Alamosaurus) and the pterosaur Quetzalcoatlus northropi have been among the fossils reported from the formation.
-The boundary with the underlying Javelina Formation has been estimated at about 66.5 million years old.
+Though some of its strata date back to the Paleocene and Eocene.
+Dinosaur remains (from the titanosaurian sauropod, either Alamosaurus or Utetitan) and the pterosaur Quetzalcoatlus northropi & Tyrannosauridae fossils have been among the fossils reported from the formation.
+The boundary with the underlying Javelina Formation has been estimated at 66.5 million years old.
 The formation preserves the rays Rhombodus and Dasyatis, as well as many gar scales.
+Cenozoic aged fossils unearthed here consist of mammals like multituberculates, barylambdids, and insectivores, as well as alligatorids like Bottosaurus.
+Turtle fossils have also been unearthed here too.